arpan-khan/book-story/README.md

 <img src="fastlane/metadata/android/en-US/images/featureGraphic.png">

+This is a **personal fork** of Book's Story, adding enhanced metadata controls and subtitle support.
-Enjoy a sleek, customizable **reading app** with modern design, built with Jetpack Compose.
-It’s open-source, offering you a personalized, ad-free journey through your favorite books!
+It offers a personalized, ad-free journey through your favorite books with full control over metadata!

 ---